dappforce/subsocial-starter/README.md

 ### Running the project
 - Change directory to `my-app` and run command `yarn`.
 - Run command `yarn start` or `npm start` to start the local project
-- Congratualtions, now your first Subsocial App is up and running.
+- Congratulations, now your first Subsocial App is up and running.

 Open the `my-app` directory, in a text-editor like VS Code or IDE and start building your favourite decenteralized social network.
 Read the comments inside the project for help.